Written for the Transgender Community

 Now another aspect of Dynamic range is "stair step tonalities".
 What I mean by this is that in every group of several words a woman will string together in a sentence, usually no two are spoken at the same pitch.
 This is what makes women's voices sound so "sing song".
 In fact, they ARE singing!

 Sometimes the stair steps go down to lower into that conspiratorial tone.
 Other times they go up to raise the emotional stakes.
 Often they rise and fall like sine waves to rush up under a phrase, then retreat like a wave on the sand.
-Speaking in stair step tonalities are best learned by listening to others, but it is learned, not intrinsic.
+Speaking in stair step tonalities is best learned by listening to others, but it is learned, not intrinsic.
 Just like Dynamic Range, it is a function of conditioning rather than biology.

 So, Dynamic Range is largely a masculine/feminine issue rather than a male/female one.
 How to learn it, however, is best covered in our next area.

-Enunciation describes the shape into which words are formed.
+Annunciation describes the shape into which words are formed.
 Men lean toward denotation rather than connotation.
 In other words, men get the job done as quickly as possible with the most focus.
 When speaking they hit the edges of words like square waves, cutting each one like they were chopping carrots.

-In contrast, femininity is more connotation oriented.
+In contrast, femininity more connotation oriented.
 Women are not as concerned with the meaning of a word so much as its context, and that context is expressed in a more flowing, graceful manner.
 Women will round the edges of their words to avoid cliffs and walls.

 Believe it or not, the best source I've found as an example of this is with Valley Girls.
 Val Speak for girls puts an envelope on the words that sing songs with stair steps, rounds the words and flows the hidden agenda of meaning in the background context.